 Side effects have always been associated with prescribed medication.
-However, recent research indicates that there is an alarming number of commonly prescribed medications that have been definitively linked to depression.
+However, research now indicates that there is an alarming number of commonly prescribed medications that have been definitively linked to depression.
 Furthermore, included in the number of medications connected to depression were two classes of prevalent over-the-counter medications—proton-pump inhibitors and allergy medications.

-According to a recent study published in the Journal of the American Medical Association (JAMA), there are more than 200 commonly prescribed medications that may be linked to depression or suicidal ideation.
-This means that over one-third of the U.S. population take prescribed medication that has a risk of depression as a side effect, but many may be unaware of this shocking revelation.
+According to a study published in the Journal of the American Medical Association (JAMA), there are more than 200 commonly prescribed medications that may be linked to depression or suicidal ideation.
+This means that over one-third of the U.S. population takes prescribed medication that has a risk of depression as a side effect, but many may be unaware of this shocking revelation.

 In addition, long-term use of over-the-counter medications used to treat acid reflux and allergy symptoms—such as Prilosec and Zyrtec respectively—carry the risk of depression.

 For those who take more than one of these prescription and over-the-counter medications, the risk increases.
 This puts older adults at a higher risk, due to the fact that these individuals tend to take more medications and are more vulnerable to side effects.